HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *Mirai* - malware that exploited IoT devices, turning them into botnets

-*penetration test* - Test where internal or external people are assigned the task to attack our system or device to test the security
+*penetration test* - test where internal or external people are assigned the task to attack our system or device to test the security

-*pseudo randomness* - Output that appear random but in reality is completely deterministic, and don't contain an entropy sources
+*pseudo randomness* - output that appear random but in reality is completely deterministic, and don't contain an entropy sources

 *repudiation* - plausibility to deny an action